Glossary

 E

-e-Learning – Computer and internet-based learning.
-This includes a range of methods, systems and interactions away from a formal classroom.
+e-Learning – Computer and internet based learning.
+It includes a range of methods, systems and interactions away from a formal classroom.

-Employability – Refers to a person's capacity for gaining, maintaining or seeking new employment.
+Employability – Refers to a persons capability of gaining, maintaining, or seeking new employment.

 F